Radiantskincare.org is a participant in the Amazon Services LLC Associates Program. For more information, click here.

 3. EXFOLIATE 3X A WEEK

 Exfoliation is the way, the truth, and the light.
 Do it religiously, and your skin will glow.
 Exfoliation is the process of removing the dead skin from your body.
 It can be done physically or chemically.
-Scrubbing your skin with something gritty, like sugar, or washing it with textured washcloths, an example of physical exfoliation.
+Scrubbing your skin with something gritty, like sugar, or washing it with textured washcloths, are examples of physical exfoliation.
 Chemical exfoliation involves applying a chemical that dissolves dead skin such as a retinoid.
 There are prescription-strength retinoids, like Tazarotene, that also promote collagen production, but you can also find skincare products with retinol at the drugstore or online.

 4. DRINK TEA TO HYDRATE AND BALANCE HORMONES